 - If interest rates are already very low and unlikely to go much lower, choose a fixed rate mortgage and lock in your interest rate.

-- If you expect to repay a substantial portion of the principle in the early years, choose an adjustable rate mortgage. e.g. You take a $300,000 loan but are planning to repay $60,000 (as extra payments; over and above your monthly payments) in the first 3 years.
+- If you expect to repay a substantial portion of the principal in the early years, choose an adjustable rate mortgage. e.g. You take a $300,000 loan but are planning to repay $60,000 (as extra payments; over and above your monthly payments) in the first 3 years.

 - If the lower interest rate on the ARM allows you to buy the home but the fixed-rate would raise monthly premiums too high, then be careful.
 Only take the ARM loan if you expect your income to rise in the future, because if your income does not rise and the interest rate resets higher after the initial period, then you will no longer be able to afford to make your payments.